KostasValeckas/PyLongslit/_sources/installation.rst.txt

 .. note::
-    The steps in this documentation have been tested on Linux Ubuntu 24.04.2 LTS (which should also cover MacOS functionality in broad sense) and Windows 10 Pro.
+    The steps in this documentation have been tested on Linux Ubuntu 24.04.2 LTS (which should also cover MacOS functionality in a broad sense) and Windows 10 Pro.

 The software is run by executing a series of commands in a terminal.
 When the software is installed with the steps below, the command